Scroll down to see alternate uses for paper towels

-If you’re ready to start saving now, click on the images below.
-Otherwise, look at all the things you can do with your paper towels.
+If you’d rather start saving first, click on the images below.
+Otherwise, look at all the things you can do with your toilet paper.

 Keep greens and herbs fresh